Foreign and Commonwealth Office training

-King’s delivers training courses for Foreign and Commonwealth Office (FCO) staff and those across the UK Government working on South Asia or in the region.
-The programme is taught by academic staff of the King’s India Institute and the Department of War Studies, with contributions from external experts and practitioners.
+We deliver training courses for Foreign and Commonwealth Office (FCO) staff and those across the UK Government working on South Asia or in the region.
+The programme is taught by academic staff from the King’s India Institute and the Department of War Studies, with contributions from external experts and practitioners.

 This is the flagship programme of the FCO’s South Asia and Afghanistan Directorate (SAAD) and is led by Dr Rudra Chaudhuri at King's.

 The training courses range in length from one to five days, delivered both in London as well as in South Asian capitals.
 Containing a mixture of plenaries and focused group discussions, the curriculum examines the key social, economic, political and strategic issues relevant to diplomats and policy staff working in or around South Asia and Afghanistan.